 Bolivian Customs laws are very strict because so much contraband is brought into the country.
 The government loses millions of dollars a year in revenues from import taxes due to this situation.
 Authorities rigorously inspect any shipments or items to ensure they do not contain weapons, stolen art or antiques, and other smuggled goods.
-They also inspect your luggage when you arrive at the airport
+They also inspect your luggage when you arrive at the airports

 .
-See airlines in Bolivia
+View this page for airlines in Bolivia

 If you are going to bring expensive electronic items be sure you have a copy of your receipt to prove you paid for the items.
 You wouldn’t want anything like that to be confiscated when you arrive.
 If you must bring any medications, be sure they are all in their original bottles with a clear prescription and description.